Glowing Stone - Thermoluminescence of Fluorite

 Thermoluminescence manifests as light emission following the heating of a crystal that has previously been exposed to radiation of sufficient energy.

-We won’t stop at theory — you can easily observe this phenomenon with your own eyes.
+We won’t stop at theory; you’ll get to observe this phenomenon with your own eyes.

 The Experiment

 As mentioned earlier, before conducting the experiment, the crystal must be exposed to radiation of a specific wavelength.
-This radiation needs to be sufficiently energetic — visible light simply won’t do.
+This radiation needs to be highly energetic and visible light simply won’t do.
 So where do we get such a source?

 Keep in mind that this crystal lay buried in the ground for millions of years before it was discovered and unearthed.
 During this time, it was naturally exposed to background ionizing radiation, which in most cases is more than enough to excite the mineral.